DevelopIntelligenceBoulder/hello-plain-old-javascript/README.md

 A simple example of Hello World written with POJSOs (Plain Old JavaScript Objects).

 ##What is this?
-This example shows how to utilize POJSO to populate string templates.
+This example shows how to utilize POJSOs to populate string templates.

 ### Within the js/main.js
 The application namespace is created.
 It is a simple JavaScript namespace that the Backbone architecture will be attached too.